 The purpose of the Dissertation Committee is to guide the student's Dissertation research.
-Through discussion with the Dissertation Chairperson, the student selects members of her/his Dissertation

-Committee.
-The dissertation committee must have a minimum of four members including the chair.
-At least two members of the committee must be from the unit offering the graduate program and one must be from outside of the department or school but within FIU.
+Through discussion with the Dissertation Chairperson, the student selects members of her/his Dissertation Committee.
+Dissertation committees must have a minimum of four members: at least three from the department offering the degree (Nursing) and one from another academic unit at FIU.
 All FIU faculty who are members of the Dissertation Committee must be members of the Graduate Faculty.
 A fifth member from within FIU or another educational institution may be added with the approval of the Dissertation Chairperson.
 All Committee appointments must be approved by the Dean of the University Graduate School.
 A current list of Graduate Faculty is available on the University Graduate School website.

-To formalize the Committee, original signatures from all Committee members are obtained by the student and recorded on the D1 form.
-To obtain a copy and instructions of the form to formalize the Committee membership, contact the NWCNHS PhD Office.
+To formalize the Committee, signatures from all Committee members are obtained by the student and recorded on the form.
+To obtain a copy of the form to formalize the Committee membership, see FIU Graduate Student Forms and then Form D-1 Appointment of Dissertation Committee.
 The student must include a detailed description of each committee member's expertise and a summary that identifies the expected contributions of each committee member and his/her qualifications to serve in that capacity (no more than 2 pages).
 If a Committee member is not FIU faculty, his/her curriculum vitae must be attached to the form.
 Any change in the membership of the committee must be approved by the PhD Program Director and the University Graduate School.